 - 1 tablespoon lemon juice

 - 8 ounces cream cheese, softened

 - ⅓ cup (3 ounces) sour cream or crème fraîche

 - 12 thin slices Danish-style pumpernickel bread, lightly toasted

-Set salmon fillets skin-side down on a plate.
-In a small bowl, combine salt, brown sugar, and caraway and press onto flesh-side of salmon.
+Set salmon filets, skin-side down on a plate.
+In a small bowl, combine salt, brown sugar, and caraway and press onto the flesh-side of salmon.
 Sprinkle on aquavit and top with dill.
-(Reserve 1 1/2 tablespoons of the dill for relish.)
-Sandwich the salmon fillets together, skin-side out.
-Wrap plate very tightly with plastic, cover with a heavy weight, and refrigerate for at least 24 or up to 48 hours.
-Remove dill, pat dry, and thinly slice on an angle.
+(Save 1 1/2 tablespoons of the dill for relish.)
+Sandwich the salmon, skin-side out.
+Wrap very tightly with plastic, cover with a heavy weight and refrigerate for 24 or up to 48 hours.
+Remove solids, pat dry, and slice thinly on an angle.

 Make the Relish

-In a small bowl, combine the diced shallot, drained capers, lemon juice, mustard seeds, and reserved dill.
+In a bowl, combine shallot, capers, lemon juice, mustard seeds and the reserved dill.

 In a medium bowl, combine the cream cheese, sour cream, and chives and spread onto the toast.
-Cut each pumpernickel toast into four rectangles.
-Top toasts with the salmon and garnish with a small spoonful of the relish.
+Cut each pumpernickel toast into 4 rectangles.
+Top toasts with the salmon and garnish each with a small spoonful of the relish.

 Know Your Cook